Bachelor of Music

 The combined degree program leads to teaching certification in Ontario.
 Students in Music Education within the Bachelor of Music interested in pursuing a teaching career have the option of gaining early, conditional admission to the Master of Teaching program at OISE (Ontario Institute for Studies in Education).

-• Students with an AGPA of at least a B+ in Year 2 are eligible to apply for admission in the fall of Year 3.
+• Students with an AGPA of at least a mid-B in Year 2 are eligible to apply for admission in the fall of Year 3.

-• Students must have completed at least half the required credits in a second teachable subject at the time of conditional acceptance into the Master of Teaching program, regardless of the concentration they intend to pursue in the Master of Teaching.
+• Students must have completed at least half the required credits in a second teachable subject at the time of conditional acceptance into the Master of Teaching program, if applying to the Intermediate/Senior concentrations in the Master of Teaching.

 • Students must meet other qualifications required by the Master of Teaching program, such as experience working with children.

-• On conditional admission into the Master of Teaching, students are required to maintain at least a B+ average in their final year, achieve a B+ average in the 1.0 credit of graduate courses taken in Year 4 and successfully complete the requirements of the Bachelor of Music (Music Education).
+• On conditional admission into the Master of Teaching, students are required to maintain at least a B average (CGPA of 3.0) in their final year, achieve a B average in the 1.0 credit of graduate courses taken in Year 4 and successfully complete the requirements of the Bachelor of Music (Music Education).
 Students who do not meet these conditions will have their offer rescinded.

 • 1.0 cr will be completed from any two of the elective half-courses offered by OISE in Year 4: